-Tuition is required at enrollment and is payable by payment period or with a partial payment prior to each enrollment period.
+Tuition is applied to the student account upon enrollment and is payable by payment period or with a partial payment prior to each enrollment period.
 Career dual enrolled high school students pay no tuition but may need to purchase certain personal supplies needed for program operation.
-All high school students who take not-forcredit evening courses must pay for tuition, books and lab fees.
+All high school students who take not-for-credit evening courses must pay for tuition, books and lab fees.
 Certain programs require the purchase of supplies, insurance, FDLE background checks, tools and uniforms.
 Generally, items purchased are used in employment after graduation.
 Fees are subject to change without notice.
 Tuition and Fees may be paid online at www.laketech.org via Quick Pay.

-Students needing less than a payment period to complete their program will be registered as appropriate (no less than two weeks).
+Students needing less than a payment period to complete their program will be registered as appropriate.
 This is based on faculty member recommendation and administrative approval.
-Students enrolled in either Facials Specialty to Nails Specialty will be charged for a two week period of time for any time missed.

-Florida residents are assessed tuition by the clock/ clinical hour at the current rate set by the Florida Legislature.
+Florida residents are assessed tuition by the clock/clinical hour at the current rate set by the Florida Legislature.
 A Florida resident is defined as a person whose official residence has been in the state of Florida for one full year prior to enrollment.
 The current tuition rate for Career and Technical Education programs is \$2.88 per clock/clinical hour.
 Tuition includes a 10% financial aid fee, a 5% technology fee, and a 5% capital improvement fee.